m-labs/artiq/doc/manual/faq.rst

 "Help, I've done my best and I can't get any further!"
 ------------------------------------------------------

 - If you have an active M-Labs AFWS/support subscription, you can email helpdesk@ at any time for personalized assistance.
+Please include the following information:

+    - Your installed ARTIQ version (add ``--version`` to any of the standard ARTIQ commands)
+    - The variant name of your system (refer to the sticker on the crate if you aren't sure)
+    - The recent output of your core log, either through ``artiq_coremgmt`` (if you're able to contact your device by network), or over UART following :ref:`the guide here <connecting-UART>`
+    - How your problem happened, and what you've already tried to fix it

 - Compare your materials with the examples; see also :ref:`finding ARTIQ examples <faq-find-examples>` above.
 - Check the list of `active issues <https://github.com/m-labs/artiq/issues>`_ on the ARTIQ GitHub repository for possible known problems with ARTIQ.
 Search through the closed issues to see if your question or concern has been addressed before.
 - Search the `M-Labs forum <https://forum.m-labs.hk/>`_ for similar problems, or make a post asking for help yourself.